Neha/Nodejs-workshop/README.md

 # :computer: Nodejs-workshop
 Welcome to the Nodejs codelab.
 This codelab is divided into 5 parts.
-Starting from the beginner (understanding Nodejs) to advance (using GraphQL).
+Starting from the :zero: understanding of nodejs to advance (using GraphQL).
 This is a well balanced codelab between theory and handson.

 ## :golf: Agenda
 Agenda of this workshop to start from the zero knowledge of nodejs to take attendees to in-depth knowledge of the nodejs.